LuxDL/Lux.jl/docs/src/manual/migrate_from_flux.md

 * Lux relies on the user to define `Lux.initialparameters` and `Lux.initialstates` to distinguish between trainable parameters (called "parameters") and non-trainable parameters (called "states").
-Additionally Lux layers define the model architecture, hence device transfer utilities like [`gpu`](@ref), [`cpu`](@ref), etc. cannot be applied on Lux layers, instead they need to be applied on the parameters and states.
+Additionally, Lux layers define the model architecture, hence device transfer utilities like [`gpu`](@ref), [`cpu`](@ref), etc. cannot be applied on Lux layers, instead they need to be applied on the parameters and states.